Institutional Learning Outcomes

 Graduate students will identify and explore relevant questions and/or problems by accessing, evaluating, applying, and/or conducting research using discipline-specific strategies.

 Graduate students will approach content and tasks with a critical awareness, framed by knowledge and skills appropriate to their discipline.

 Graduate students will apply advanced disciplinary content knowledge and strategies to understand and address problems and questions relevant to their discipline and to which they have not previously been introduced.

-Graduate students will recognize diverse ideas, perspectives, and traditions that inform their discipline, profession, and graduate experience.
+Graduate students will recognize and engage diverse ideas, perspectives, and/or traditions that inform their discipline, profession, and graduate experience.